vishalmehta-97/CricketPlayerPerformanceAnalysis_main/README.md

-# CricketPlayerPerformanceAnalysis_main

-# Cricket Players Performance Analysis - Mini Project Guide
+# Cricket Players Performance Analysis - Mini Project

 ## Project Overview
 This mini project analyzes cricket players' performance using R programming.
 The structure is similar to your Movie Analysis project but focuses on cricket statistics including runs, wickets, batting average, strike rate, and player performance ratings.